 Dao Menu and Price List

-But wait, there’s more—Dao Menu Malaysia doesn’t just stop at dine-in pleasures.
-Whether you’re on the go or simply want to cozy up at home, they’ve got you covered with takeaway and delivery options.
-So, whether you’re indulging solo or sharing the joy with friends, every spoonful promises pure bliss.
-And the cherry on top?
-Dao is Halal certified, ensuring that everyone can join in on the fun.
+Dao isn’t just about dine-in comfort.
+Whether you’re on the go or relaxing at home, you can enjoy your favorite Dao desserts with their convenient takeaway and delivery options.
+And the best part?
+Dao is Halal certified, ensuring that everyone can join in on the sweet fun.

 Compete Dao Menu With Prices Malaysia